 The objective is to understand how the Cartesian subject has been de-centered and how, through this process, a constructivist view of subjectivity or identity took shape within the parameters of practice and language.

-In my two books and a series of publications and public lectures, I examined how language and practice form the key components of the idea of identity and selfhood.
-I have also examined how art and works of art, relate to the notion of de-centered subjectivity in Heidegger’s philosophy.
+In his books, articles, and public lectures, he examines how language and practice form the key components of the idea of identity and selfhood.
+Abraham also explores how art and works of art, relate to the notion of de-centered subjectivity in Heidegger’s philosophy.

-Finally, I have critically analyzed the way that post-Heideggerian phenomenological anthropology has been elaborated in different fields of thought.
+Finally, he critically analyzes the way that post-Heideggerian phenomenological anthropology has been elaborated in different fields of thought.
 First by late modern and post-modern thinkers such as Michel Foucault, Emanuel Levinas, Richard Rorty, Francois Lyotard, Maurice Blanchot, and later on by literary-philosophical authors such as Jorge Luis Borges and Hélène Cixous.